CliMA/ClimateMachine.jl/docs/src/GettingStarted/Atmos.md

     configurations.
 Equation sets are written in vector-invariant form and solved in Cartesian coordinates.
 The component `orientation` determines whether the problem is solved in a `box (LES)` or a `sphere (GCM)`)

+!!! warning

+    The above defaults do not consider any potential interaction with the time stepping components.
+The user must take appropriate care when setting up the driver configurations.
+    The default hydrostatic reference state may not be suitable to any initial conditions and it recommended to use a reference state corresponding to the initial condition's background.
+    It is also recommended to use the NoReferenceState type when using a single rate explicit time stepper.

 ### [GCM Configuration](@id GCMConfig)(with defaults)